mbykov/biblos.js/src/sections/eng/help.md

 **space** - toggle results in right pane

-**tab** - expand one of the results in the right pane, step by staep
+**tab** - expand one of the results in the right pane, step by step

 &nbsp;